danielde720/news-pipeline/README.md

 Each component in this pipeline is designed to be loosely coupled, allowing for greater flexibility and easier maintenance.
 The components react to events rather than being directly invoked, making the system more robust and easier to manage.

-### <p align="center"> News Api </p>

-The news data is sourced from a News API that provides up-to-date information about Canelo Alvarez.
-You can get your own API key from [News API](https://newsapi.org/).

 ### <p align="center"> Monitoring Slack Notifications </p>

 The pipeline is monitored using Slack notifications.
 If any component fails, a notification is sent immediately, enabling quick troubleshooting and resolution.
+We've implemented a utility function that both `fetch_load` and `trigger_glue` Lambda functions import, allowing for consistent and centralized monitoring across different components of the pipeline.

 ### <p align="center"> Development and Deployment </p>